ExDev85/ProPharmacyManagerW/CHANGE.md

 8. Items type in all medics window will show now as text not numbers.
 9. Add option to disable Bills system.
 10. Uses MyDocuments folder as default one for backingup the database.
+11. Now you can connect to server without password with simply type -null- in the database password field.

 ##0.9.9.6:
 1. You don't have to run the program as administrator anymore.